CiaranOMara/Contributing/docs/src/policy/code_style.md

 * Indent with 4 spaces.

 * When returning values from a function, use an explicit `return` statement.
-Be aware that functions in julia return the the result of the last statement in the function.
+Be aware that functions in julia implicitly return the the result of the last statement in the function.

 * Type names are camel case, with the first letter capitalized.
+E.g.
-E.g. `SomeVeryUsefulType`.
+  `SomeVeryUsefulType`.

 * Module names are also camel case.